Notice of Pre-AIA or AIA Status

 a lens type of at least one lens of the head-mounted device.

-For claim 7, Kris as applied discloses that the foveal region is defined using at least one of (the examiner interprets the following condition disjunctively):
+For claim 7, Kris in view of Berkovich teaches that the foveal region is defined using at least one of:

-wherein the mapping of a source pixel of the source image to a target pixel of a target image using the distortion function comprises determining a target pixel by any of (the examiner interprets the following condition disjunctively):
+wherein the mapping of a source pixel of the source image to a target pixel of a target image using the distortion function comprises determining a target pixel by any of (the examiner interprets the following conditions disjunctively):

 determining a horizontal position of the target pixel in the target image independently of determining a vertical position of the target pixel in the target image by applying the horizontal part of the separable distortion function to a horizontal position of the source pixel in the source image (see, e.g., pars.
-32-33, which teach changing the sample density along each axis so that a density along one axis is sparser than the other),
+32-33 of Kris, which teach changing the sample density along each axis so that a density along one axis is sparser than the other),

 determining a vertical position of the target pixel in the target image independently of determining a horizontal position of the target pixel in the target image by applying the vertical part of the separable distortion function to a vertical position of the source pixel in the source image (see, e.g., pars.
-32-33, which teach changing the sample density along each axis so that a density along one axis is sparser than the other).
+32-33 of Kris, which teach changing the sample density along each axis so that a density along one axis is sparser than the other).

 For claim 14, Kris as applied discloses a method for compressing a source image for sending to a head-mounted device for decompression and display, the method comprising: